phenotypic/homebridge-web-garage/README.md

 ## Description

 This [homebridge](https://github.com/nfarina/homebridge) plugin exposes a web-based garage opener to Apple's [HomeKit](http://www.apple.com/ios/home/).
-Using simple HTTP requests, the plugin allows you to open/close the garage.
+Using HTTP requests, you can open/close the garage and update the plugin with the garage's real-time position.

 ## Installation